thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 Refer to the [ADD_NEW_EXCHANGE.md](../docs/ADD_NEW_EXCHANGE.md) document for comprehensive steps on integrating a new exchange.

+Websocket ticker handlers must process tickers into the shared store before relaying them to `DataHandler`.
+Do not relay a ticker that fails processing.
+For batches, relay the successfully processed entries and report any failures;
+skip empty batches from feeds that can include untracked markets.

 ### Endpoint Organisation

 - Implement API endpoints in the order they are presented in the API documentation to maintain alignment with the source.